-The artwork is a surveillance system that incorporates the visitors to the gallery inside the artwork.
+This digital artwork is a surveillance art system that incorporates the visitors to the gallery inside the artwork.
 As visitors come into the gallery, they are then monitored and captured by the camera system in the gallery.
 A series of codes and custom electronics manipulates the camera feeds and the resulting video feeds.
 Proximity sensors on the floor allow the system to zoom in, or divide the screen in to grids depending on where people are standing in the gallery.
 The results are displayed on the walls.

-Research: The work developed from research as part of a Clarks Bursary at the Watershed Media Centre in 2004, where it was first presented.
-Further development started again as part my AHRC fellowship in 2006.
-It was re-curated by Helen Sloan in 2008 and shown at Plymouth Arts Centre UK 2008 (which was supported by The Arts Council Of England) and then it was exhbited again in 2013 at De Markten Belgium as part of the exhibition "A Look Inside" which was a themed show in surveillance based artworks.
+The artwork developed from research as part of a Clarks Bursary at the Watershed Media Centre in 2004, where it was first presented.
+Further development started again as part my AHRC fellowship at Goldsmiths College in 2006.
+It was re-curated by Helen Sloan in 2008 where is was shown at Plymouth Arts Centre UK 2008 (which was supported by The Arts Council Of England) and then it was exhbited again in 2013 at De Markten Belgium as part of the exhibition "A Look Inside" which was a themed show in surveillance based artworks.
 Which was at the event to launch the book Liquid Surveillance.
 (Lyon Bauman)

 Contexts: Visitors in any of the galleries and all spaces in the building can appear inside the artwork at any time.
 In this way I create a parallel universe what I call a parallel reality.
 The gallery becomes a panopticon, a surveillance space of the live breathing data with "The Visitors To A Gallery".
 Though I have indicated that visitors can be thought of units of data, it is also possible to “re-mediate” the body in the data space in order that a new, emergent, social space is created.
 New technologies will monitor the space to track public interactions and provide “interpretative” and the cluster of visitors within the gallery.